jakemmarsh/grunt-requirejs-angularjs-sass-boilerplate/README.md

 grunt-requirejs-angularjs-SASS-boilerplate
 =====================================

-**Note: I highly recommend using my [angularjs-gulp-browserify-boilerplate](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate) in place of this one.**
+**Note: I highly recommend using my newer [angularjs-gulp-browserify-boilerplate](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate) in place of this one.**

----

-A boilerplate for Grunt, RequireJS, AngualrJS, and SASS.

 ---